How To Set Up Advanced Settings in QuickBooks Online

 D. Sign me out: You can choose to be signed out after one, two, or three hours of inactivity.
 We recommend choosing one hour unless your computer is in a secure area where nobody else has access.

-You’ve now set all your advanced options in QuickBooks Online.
-The next tutorial in our QuickBooks Online Training Course is “How To Import Banking Transactions.”
-That tutorial will cover both how to connect a bank account to update transactions automatically and how to import transactions from a comma-separated values (CSV) file.
+You now know how to customize advanced settings in QuickBooks Online.
+Our next tutorial is how to import banking transactions, which will cover both how to connect a bank account to update transactions automatically and how to import transactions from a comma-separated values (CSV) file.